- 1 package (16 ounces) dried green split peas

 - 1 teaspoon rubbed sage

 - 1/2 teaspoon dried basil

-- In a Dutch oven, combine all ingredients; bring to a boil.
-Reduce heat; cover and simmer for 1-1/4 to 1-1/2 hours or until peas and vegetables are tender.
+- Place all ingredients in a Dutch oven; bring to a boil.
+Reduce heat; simmer, covered, 1-1/4 to 1-1/2 hours or until peas and vegetables are tender, stirring occasionally.
 Yield: 12 servings (3 quarts).

 Reviews for Split Pea Soup with Ham